oscarotero/psr7-middlewares/README.md

         ->min(5)                  //(optional) Minimum seconds needed to validate the request (default: 3) ->max(3600)               //(optional) Life of the form in second.
 Default is 0 (no limit) ->inputName('time-token') //(optional) Name of the input (default: hpt_time) ->key('my-secret-key'),   //(optional but recomended) Key used to encrypt/decrypt the input value.
-If it's not defined, the value won't be encrypted
+If it's not defined, the value wont be encrypted
 ]);
 ```